krockdurr/CTX_CRS_Toolbox/README.md

 - **No CRS Correction Applied:**
 Check that the raster CRS description is exactly “PolarStereographic mars”.
 The name is case-sensitive and must match what your data uses.
 - **Console Output:**
-For detailed logging, start QGIS from a terminal.
-Correction actions are reported in the console; for GUI user messages, consider adding message bar notifications.
+For detailed logging, start QGIS from a terminal, or look at the log messages.
+Correction actions are reported in the console; these will be useful for troubleshooting.

-## Development \& Customization
+## Contributions

-- **Extending Correction Logic:**
-Modify CRS detection or patching functions in `RasterCrsListener` or the processing algorithm for more custom cases or to support additional Mars projections.
-- **Adding Parameters:**
-To allow users to specify the scale factor interactively, define a `QgsProcessingParameterNumber` in `initAlgorithm()`.
 - **Testing:**
 Unit and integration tests are provided in the `test/` folder.
 Run with pytest or your test runner of choice.
 - **Contributing:**